Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 This message is displayed during the export process.

 - [CANCEL]
 Click this button to cancel the process.
+After a few seconds, the [CANCEL] button changes to a [CLOSE] button.

+- [CLOSE]
+Click this button to close the window.
+This will cancel the export.

 A pop-up window confirms that the selected data have been exported correctly.
 Click the OK button to proceed to the next step.